HaipengU/Connectedness/README.md

 # GCA

-An R package to measure the connectedness across management units using genomic or pedigree data.
+An R package for genetic connectedness analysis using pedigree and genomic data.

 ## Installation